StamatisChr/tfe-fdo-podman/README.md

 This guide is to have Terraform Enterprise running with Podman on disk mode.
 Follow the steps and an EC2 instance will be created, with proper DNS entries and security group, TFE will be installed and once TFE is installed an admin user, a TFE organization and a TFE workspace will be created for you.
+The scope of this guide is to be used as an example, it should not be used as is for production purposes.

 ## Prerequisites